shj1987/ControlVAE-ICML2020/README.md

 ---
 ### :bulb: Recent Changes :bulb:
 #### 2020.06.12
 * Updating the language model of text generation on PTB data.
 Previously, I forgot to commit it from my AWS server.
-Please use the latest version.
+Please clone the latest version.
+If you have any questions, please feel free to contact me.

 ---
 ### Download the public data